-5.9 Observers
+5.10 Observers

-- (a) The Directors have the discretion to allow Observers to attend one or more meetings of the Corporation, either by application or by invitation of the Directors. - (b) All applications to be an Observer must be in writing and addressed to the Board and otherwise comply with any requirements set by the Board from time to time. - (c) The Board will develop eligibility criteria for becoming an Observer to assist it in exercising its discretion to decide whether to allow a person to be an Observer. - (d) If the Board accepts an application from or invites an Observer to attend any meeting of the Corporation, the Board must determine: - (i) the obligations imposed on the Observer, which must also include adherence to the Corporation's code of conduct; - (ii) the rights that the Observer has with respect to the Corporation; and - (iii) how an Observer ceases to be an Observer.
+- (a) The Directors have the discretion to allow Observers to attend one or more meetings of the Corporation, either by application or by invitation of the Directors. - (b) All applications to be an Observer must be in writing and addressed to the Board and otherwise comply with any requirements set by the Board from time to time. - (c) The Board will develop eligibility criteria for becoming an Observer to assist it in exercising its discretion to decide whether to allow a person to be an Observer. - (d) If the Board accepts an application from or invites an Observer to attend any meeting of the Corporation, the Board must determine: - (i) the obligations imposed on the Observer;

+- (ii) the rights that the Observer has with respect to the Corporation; and - (iii) how an Observer ceases to be an Observer.